MIFID II RTS 28 REPORTING

 HCFX trades only with Professional Clients, therefore the published data relates to this clients class only.
 When we receive no specific instructions from the client in regards of the trade execution, HCFX considers the price/cost to be the main factor of execution.
 Additionally, any other factors (e.g. speed of execution, capacity of execution size and nature of the order), which are deemed relevant to the transaction are taken into consideration.
 The importance of these additional factors are measured on a trade to trade basis.

 HCFX offers a single class of financial instrument, which is currency derivatives.
-The table below includes all trades of futures, options, swaps and forwards executed in the period between 1st of January and 31st of December 2017.
+The table below includes all trades of futures, options, swaps and forwards executed in the period between 01-08-21 and 01-08-22.

 Top five execution venue for Professional clients: